Zooarchaeology of the Roman Period Working Group

 The onset of Roman civilization and the subsequent creation and expansion of the Roman Empire represent major events in the history of the Old World.
 They signified the introduction of new economic and social systems that rapidly spread - in a diversified way - to a vast area, encompassing most of Europe and large parts of western Asia and North Africa.
 Zooarchaeology can contribute to many historical questions associated with our understanding of this remarkable phenomenon.
 How were different local cultures affected by the conquest?
 How were the economic and social changes reflected on husbandry strategies and food consumption practices?
 Can we find any common elements that affected the Roman period as a whole, or were the geographic and cultural diversifications so great that each region tells its own independent story?

-The first working group meeting took place in Sheffield (U.K.) from 20th-22nd November, 2014.
-Visit the meeting webpage for details.
-Some of the papers presented will be published in a special issue of the European Journal of Archaeology.
+The first working group meeting took place in Sheffield (U.K.) from 20th-22nd November, 2014 (You can find the details here: http://alexandriaarchive.org/bonecommons/exhibits/show/rpwg).
+Some of the papers presented were published in a special issue of the European Journal of Archaeology.

 The second working group took place in Basel (Switzerland) from the 1st-4th February 2018, and it was focused on Animals in funerary and ritual contexts in Roman times across the Empire (https://duw.unibas.ch/de/ipna/aktuell/roman-period-working-group-meeting/).
 The proceedings will be available in English in the 'Kolloquien zur Vor- und Frühgeschichte' series (vol. 27) from the German Archaeological Institute - expected release: beginning of 2021.